 The Operations Division is overseen by the Deputy Chief who has three Division Chiefs each of whom are responsible for daily shifts.

 Paulding County is separated geographically into two Battalion’s – north and south.
 Battalion Chiefs manage operations in their respective areas.
-All of our stations are staffed with Firefighters, Paramedics & EMT’s, and Hazardous Materials specialists.
+All of our stations are staffed with Firefighters, Paramedics & EMT’s, Hazardous Materials and Tehnical Rescue Specialists.

 Our Firefighters do much more than just fight fires.
 They are responsible for a wide variety of services within the community such as: